Nov. 28, 2023

-Grand Rapids, MI — The U.S. Postal Service is asking customers to please help letter carriers deliver mail safely by maintaining a clear path to mailboxes, clearing leaves, snow, and ice from sidewalks, stairs, and mailboxes.
+Grand Rapids, MI — Snow has arrived in Michigan causing potential slip, trip and fall hazards.
+The U.S. Postal Service is asking customers to please help letter carriers deliver mail safely by maintaining a clear path to mailboxes, clearing leaves, snow, and ice from sidewalks, stairs, and mailboxes.

-“Leaves piled in front of mailboxes along with snow and ice make delivery dangerous and slow,” said District Manager Diane Ingland.
+“Leaves piled in front of mailboxes along with snow and ice make delivery dangerous and slow,” said District Manager Don Dombrow.
 “Maintaining a clear path to the mailbox — including steps, porches, walkways and street approach — will help letter carriers maintain consistent delivery service and help them get the mail delivered.”

 Customers receiving door delivery should make sure their sidewalks, steps and porches are clear.
 Customers receiving curbside delivery should remove leaves and snow piles left by snowplows to keep access to their mailboxes clear for letter carriers.